James Chowning Davies: Life

 Davies earned his bachelor's degree from Oberlin College.
 He next went to study in law school at the University of Chicago.
 After completing a year of study there he entered the United States Army around the time the US entered World War II.
 The last part of his war service was in the United States occupation of Japan, where he worked in the office responsible for rebuilding the education system.
 He then resumed law school at the University of Texas, Austin for another year.
 He switched to studying political science, and received his Ph.D. from the University of California, Berkeley in 1952.

 Quote

 "Revolutions are most likely to occur when a prolonged period of objective economic and social development is followed by a short period of sharp reversal.
 People then subjectively fear that ground gained with great effort will be quite lost; their mood becomes revolutionary.
 The evidence from the Dorr Rebellion, the Russian Revolution, and the Egyptian Revolution supports this notion; tentatively, so do data on other civil disturbances.
 Various statistics—as on rural uprisings, industrial strikes, unemployment, and cost of living—may serve as crude indexes of popular mood.
 More useful, though less easy to obtain, are direct questions in cross-sectional interviews.
 The goal of predicting revolution is conceived but not yet born or matured."

-(From J. C. Davies: "Toward a theory of revolution") American Sociological Review 27(1962):5-19, also available via JSTOR.
+(From J. C. Davies: "Toward a theory of revolution") American Sociological Review 27(1962):5–19.